patrick-kidger/torchcde/README.md

 # torchcde

-This library provides differentiable GPU-capable solvers for integrating controlled differential equations (CDEs), implemented in PyTorch.
+This library provides differentiable GPU-capable solvers for controlled differential equations (CDEs).
 Backpropagation through the solver or via the adjoint method is supported; the latter allows for improved memory efficiency.

-In particular, this allows for building [Neural Controlled Differential Equation](https://github.com/patrick-kidger/NeuralCDE) models, which extend Neural ODE models to (irregular) time series.
+In particular this allows for building [Neural Controlled Differential Equation](https://github.com/patrick-kidger/NeuralCDE) models, which extend Neural ODE models to (irregular) time series.

-_Powered by the excellent [`torchdiffeq`](https://github.com/rtqichen/torchdiffeq) library._
+_Powered by the [`torchdiffeq`](https://github.com/rtqichen/torchdiffeq) library._

 ## Installation